django-athm/django-athm/README.md

 ## Features

-* Persist itemized transactions data and clients in your own database.
+* Persist itemized transaction data as well as client information in your own database.
 * The customizable `athm_button` template tag provides convenient access to the ATH Móvil Checkout button.
 * Import your existing transactions from ATH Móvil using the `athm_sync` management command.
 * Various signals can be used to get notified of completed, cancelled or expired transactions.